 Yes, you read that right.

-Today in Boston even saying “gay bar” as a somewhat loose term, as many of the most famous institutions of the scene have closed their doors – and those that persist rely on a more mixed crowd.
+Today in Boston, even saying “gay bar” is a somewhat loose term, as many of the most famous institutions of the scene have closed their doors – and those that persist rely on a more mixed crowd.
 Yes, we are welcome everywhere – but have we lost something in the process?
 And with such a regressive presidency – can we really let these sacred spaces disappear?

 Thankfully, all is not lost – and some incredible individuals continue to work tirelessly to keep the queer scene in Boston alive.
 So, please, support them.